 Brokers may be designated by employers to act on behalf of the employer.
-Designation of a broker must be done electronically or in writing.395 Without authorization, which is considered legally binding by the HealthSource RI SHOP, a broker shall not be able to submit information or receive notices on behalf of an employer or the employees of that employer.
+Designation of a broker must be done electronically or in writing.396 Without authorization, which is considered legally binding by HealthSource RI for Employers, a broker shall not be able to submit information or receive notices on behalf of an employer or the employees of that employer.
 The broker for the employer may act on behalf of an employee without formal authorization from the employee.